santanubiswasaws/proto_arr/README.md

 # ARR Analysis

-This is a Python application that enables you to load a CSV file and ask questions about its contents using natural language.
-The application leverages Language Models (LLMs) to generate responses based on the CSV data.
-The LLM will only provide answers related to the information present in the CSV.
+This is a Python application that enables you to load a CSV file containing SaaS contract data and generate Recurring Revenue Analysis.Users can also interact with the analysis models, make modifications and run what-if analysis.
+In addition the application leverages Language Models (LLMs) to generate responses to user queries about the Recurring Revenue Data.

 ## How it works

-The application reads the CSV file and processes the data.
-It utilizes OpenAI LLMs alongside with Langchain Agents in order to answer your questions.
-The CSV agent then uses tools to find solutions to your questions and generates an appropriate response with the help of a LLM.

 The application employs Streamlit to create the graphical user interface (GUI) and utilizes Langchain to interact with the LLM.